 Strengthens individuals and families to achieve their own goals and to network with other agencies and institutions to improve family life.

 Specializing in children ages 3 to early adulthood.
 Dara Delancy, Ph.D., and Amy Holsten, Ph.D.

 4145 Columbia Rd., Martinez.

 Provides the most current, correct information concerning therapy in a manner that is nurturing, non-threatening and non-judgmental.

 The providers at Mind-Body Health Services take into account the whole person in helping him or her find the solution to deal with what is causing discomfort.
 Connie Stapleton, Ph.D.

 A non-profit support group that educates and supports families affected by food allergies and raises awareness in the community.
 Visit the website for meeting and event information.

 Facebook page: Augusta Autism and Disability Support Group.

 825 North Belair Road, Evans.

-This meeting offers education and support for families and friends of children with autism spectrum disorders, including autism, Asperger’s and PDD NOS.
+This meeting offers education and support for families and friends of children with autism spectrum disorders and other disabilities.
 Parents, educators, community support representatives, caregivers, medical representatives and anyone affected by autism spectrum disorders are invited to attend.
-Meets Tuesdays and Saturdays.
-Email for schedule.
+Visit the facebook page or email for schedule.